 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Use shallow copying only where the aliasing caused is intended and comment usage at the usage point.
+— Use shallow copying only where the aliasing caused is intended and comment usage at the usage point;

-— Use deep copying if there is any possibility that the aliasing of a shallow copy would affect the application adversely.
+— Use deep copying if there is any possibility that the aliasing of a shallow copy would affect the application adversely;

-— Use abstractions to ensure deep copies where needed, e.g., by (re-)defining assignment operations, constructors, and other operations that copy component values.
+— Use abstractions to ensure deep copies where needed, e.g. by (re-)defining assignment operations, constructors, and other operations that copy component values.

 Implications for language design and evolution

-In future language design and evolution activities, consider providing mechanisms to create abstractions that guarantee deep copying where needed.
+In future language design and evolution activities, language designers should consider providing mechanisms to create abstractions that guarantee deep copying where needed.

 Memory leaks and heap fragmentation [XYL]